frictionlessdata/frictionless-py/docs/portals/zenodo.md

 ## Publishing Data

-To write data to the repository, we use `Package.to_zenodo` function as follows:
+To write data to the repository, we use `Package.publish` function as follows:
 ```python tabs=Python
 from pprint import pprint
 from frictionless import portals, Package